Feyerabend/vm/debug/README.md

 5. trace: supplementary to breakpoints and stepping, trace logs provide a broader picture of program flow, stack and variable states throughout the execution.

-We will return to these later on.
+But, we will return to these tolls in detail later on.

 ## logging